Dr Itzelle Medina-Perea

-I am currently working alongside other researchers from the University of Sheffield on Living with data, a research project which aims to understand people’s knowledge and perceptions of data practices, and what they think constitute ‘fair’ data practices.
-For more information about this project please visit: https://livingwithdata.org/
+Before starting my role at Patterns in Practice, I worked at Living With Data, a research project funded by The Nuffield Foundation.
+Living with Data aims to understand people’s knowledge and perceptions of data practices, and what they think constitute ‘fair’ data practices.

 - ‘No comment’?
 A study of commenting on PLOS articles.
-Journal of Information Science.
+Journal of Information Science, 46(1), 82-100.
 View this article in WRRO

 Conference proceedings papers

 - Using data journeys to inform research design: Socio-cultural dynamics of patient data flows in the UK healthcare sector. iConference 2019 Proceedings

 - Exploring the life of patient data in the UK healthcare sector.
 AoIR Selected Papers of Internet Research, 2020(2020: AoIR2020)